 Frequently Asked Questions (FAQ)

 As many IT-security researchers, I'm heavily using public available information (OSINT) for hunting down new cyber threats.
 OSINT is a great resource for this threat intelligence!
-However, I often get confronted with a simple but severe problem: malware samples referenced in blog posts, whitepaper or mentioned on social media like Twitter are usually not easily available.
-You need to register on gazillion different online anti-virus scanning engines, sandboxes or malware databases in order to finally obtain the malware sample you need for your analysis.
+However, I often get confronted with a simple but severe problem: malware samples referenced in blog posts, whitepaper or mentioned on social media like Twitter are usually not easily accessible.
+You need to register on gazillion different online anti-virus scan engines, sandboxes or malware databases in order to finally obtain the malware sample you need for your analysis.
 And it is getting worse: Some of these platforms come with download restrictions (you can only download a specific number of malware samples per day), some other platforms are available for paying users only.
 This is a huge pain for me in my daily work, and I'm sure for many other IT-security researchers out there too.

 I've therefore asked myself: why do I have to register on 35457 different platforms?
 And why should I pay for downloading malware samples?